 Communications between a lawyer and his or her clients are protected by attorney–client privilege, which is found in different laws, procedural codes and the Constitution.
 Attorney–client privilege is very strict and provides lawyers with many tools to avoid being forced to produce evidence in their power delivered to them by their clients, subject to the fact that they were acting as their attorneys.

-The work-product doctrine does not exist in Argentina.
-However, we believe that a lawyer's work product is protected by attorney–client privilege.
+The work-product doctrine does not exist in Argentina; however, it seems that a lawyer's work product is protected by attorney–client privilege.
 If a lawyer is requested to produce his or her work product in a trial, the same protection granted for communications must apply as the work product originated from the information provided by the client.

 There is also another discussion related to confidentiality when dealing with ESI.
-In this regard, it is important to note that Article 318 of the CCC stipulates that 'confidential correspondence cannot be used without the consent of the sender'.25
+In this regard, Article 318 of the CCC stipulates that 'confidential correspondence cannot be used without the consent of the sender'.40

-The Confidentiality Law26 states that individuals and legal entities may prevent information that is legitimately under their control from being disclosed to third parties, or acquired or used by third parties in a manner contrary to honest commercial practices, provided that the information is confidential, in the sense that it is not generally known or easily accessible to persons in that field of work, has commercial value because it is confidential, and the person who controls it has taken reasonable measures to keep it confidential.
+The Confidentiality Law41 states that individuals and legal entities may prevent information that is legitimately under their control from being disclosed to third parties, or acquired or used by third parties in a manner contrary to honest commercial practices, provided that the information is confidential in the sense that it is not generally known or easily accessible to persons in that field of work and has commercial value because it is confidential, and the person who controls it has taken reasonable measures to keep it confidential.
 ESI is specifically considered when the Law details how confidential information can be stored.

-In this regard, some argue that the rule of confidentiality should not apply in this case, since they consider that the facts that are proven during a trial may or may not be confidential but that this is not a relevant aspect, since it is understood that in a dispute between parties 'there are no secrets',27 consequently relieving the party offering the means of proof from the burden of having the approval of the sender for incorporation as evidence in court.28
+In this regard, some argue that the rule of confidentiality should not apply in this case since they consider that the facts that are proven during a trial may or may not be confidential, and that this is not a relevant aspect since it is understood that in a dispute between parties 'there are no secrets'.42 This relieves the party offering the means of proof from the burden of having the approval of the sender for incorporation as evidence in court.43

-This position is supported by the above-mentioned Llopart decision when it states that, because conversations and messages conducted by electronic means were sent between the conflicting parties, it cannot be sustained that they are of a confidential nature and, consequently, they can be used in court.29
+This position is supported by the Llopart decision when it states that because conversations and messages conducted by electronic means were sent between the conflicting parties, it cannot be sustained that they are of a confidential nature and, consequently, they can be used in court.44

-Although this information may, in principle, be contained in media of any kind, including the electronic media to which we have previously referred, the enforcement authority of the Personal Data Protection Law32 has said that information contained in electronic media such as emails is not a subject covered by Law No. 25,326, since this is a matter that encompasses privacy and the inviolability of correspondence, both of which are constitutional guarantees.
-Therefore, the subject matter of information contained in emails or mailboxes is outside the scope of the Data Protection Law, and should be discussed by other authorities and according to different rules.
+Although this information may, in principle, be contained in media of any kind, the enforcement authority of the Personal Data Protection Law48 has said that information contained in electronic media such as emails is not a subject covered by Law No. 25,326, since this is a matter that encompasses privacy and the inviolability of correspondence, both of which are constitutional guarantees.
+Therefore, the subject matter of information contained in emails or mailboxes is outside the scope of the Data Protection Law and should be discussed by other authorities and according to different rules.

-Therefore, although in the development of the discussion regarding the Llopart ruling the issue of the confidentiality and privacy of the information contained in emails and other ESI is addressed, this matter is outside the scope of the DNPDP's treatment because, as these means are defined as epistolary correspondence, the discussion that surrounds them is one of a constitutional nature (inviolability of correspondence) and not an issue of personal data protection.
+Although, in the discussion regarding the Llopart ruling, the issue of the confidentiality and privacy of the information contained in emails and other ESI is addressed, this matter is outside the scope of the DNPDP's treatment because, as these means are defined as epistolary correspondence, the discussion that surrounds them is of a constitutional nature (inviolability of correspondence) and not an issue of personal data protection.

 Outlook and conclusions

-In recent years, as a result of technological advances and the displacement that technology has implied for the remaining physical means of evidence (such as epistolary correspondence), the Argentine justice system has had to modernise, and has been responsible not only for interpreting the rules within its reach in such a way that they are applicable to ESI, but also for creating and establishing standards and rules of jurisprudence for the purpose of carrying out judicial work in a comprehensive and responsible manner.
+In recent years, the Argentine justice system has had to modernise as a result of the displacement that technology has implied for the remaining physical means of evidence (such as epistolary correspondence).
+It has been responsible not only for interpreting the rules within its reach in such a way that they are applicable to ESI, but also for creating and establishing standards and rules of jurisprudence for the purpose of carrying out judicial work in a comprehensive and responsible manner.
 In spite of this, the limited existing regulations have generated (and continue to generate, in some cases) uncertainty regarding the treatment that should be given to the validity and evidential effectiveness of ESI.

 Although there have been modest attempts to regularise this situation, consolidating the regulation on ESI in a normative body, the legislative power has focused on the discussion and sanctioning of other regulations, leaving this issue unaddressed for the time being.

-Despite the legal vacuum regarding specific regulations on ESI, as has been seen so far in Argentina, it is likely that the justice system will continue to deal with this issue and formalise rules and jurisprudential standards as it has done to date, mainly in terms of understanding that technology is advancing in leaps and bounds, and more and more conflicts are arising between parties that feature some electronic means that may be used as evidence.
+Despite the legal vacuum regarding specific regulations on ESI, it is likely that the justice system will continue to deal with this issue and formalise rules and jurisprudential standards as it has done to date, mainly in terms of understanding that technology is advancing in leaps and bounds, and more and more conflicts are arising between parties that feature electronic means that may be used as evidence.

-1 Adrián Furman and Martín Torres Girotti are partners and Carolina Maddalena is an associate at Bomchil.
+1 Adrián Furman and Martín Torres Girotti are partners and Rocío Barrera is an associate at Bomchil.

 2 Black's Law Dictionary (Seventh Edition), p.
 478.